 The intersection of interior design, technology and the future of work

 There are many interior design and architecture blogs that feature new and beautiful projects, products, art and design inspiration, both Australian and international.
 This blog has always aimed to be something different.
-Over the years I have been writing this blog, the common thread of these posts is the practice and future of work – both as a place and the processes of working within the AEC industry – and the impacts of technology upon both.
+Over the years I have been writing this blog, the common thread of these posts is the practice and future of work – both as a place and the processes of working – and the impacts of technology upon both.

 The website name, The Midnight Lunch comes from a phrase used by one of history’s greatest innovators and collaborators – Thomas Edision and was inspired by the idea of collaboration – for the best ideas come through not one person’s thoughts but many.
 Whilst I have written all the posts on this blog, the ideas come from so many industry colleagues, clients and friends and relies upon the inspiration that comes from collaboration (or sometimes also the frustration!)